xpnteam/xpnet/README.md

 Community 2017, which is a free [(as in beer)](https://en.wikipedia.org/wiki/Gratis_versus_libre) download from Microsoft.
 You'll need 2017 or higher because XPNet is written using C# 7 syntax.

+1. Download the [X-Plane SDK](http://www.xsquawkbox.net/xpsdk/mediawiki/Download) and set the XPLANESDKPATH environment variable on your system.
-1. Download and build XPNet in Release/x86 or Release/x64.
+2. Download and build XPNet in Release/x86 or Release/x64.
 (In the future, we want to have a nuget project for this, but in a final solution there are multi-platform native binaries involved so this will take some work.)
-2. Start a new "Class Library (.NET Core)" project.
+3. Start a new "Class Library (.NET Core)" project.
 (You want ".NET Core", not ".NET Standard".
 Look under "Templates -> Visual C# -> .NET Core").
-3. Add a reference to XPNet.CLR.dll.
+4. Add a reference to XPNet.CLR.dll.
-4. Create a plugin class and develop your plugin.
+5. Create a plugin class and develop your plugin.
 See below for more details.
-5. Deploy into X-Plane.
+6. Deploy into X-Plane.
 See below for more details.

+The XPLANESDKPATH environment variable tells the build where the X-Plane SDK has been installed.
+For instance, on my system I have it set like so:

+> XPLANESDKPATH=D:\Projects\XPlane\SDK

+That points to the location where I unzipped the X-Plane SDK; the subdirectories in that SDK directory are CHeaders, Delphi and Libraries.

 ## Writing a Plugin Class